Harr-izle/Build-Tool-Showcase/README.md

 # Build Tool Showcase

-This project demonstrates the use of various build tools and package managers in a small web application.
+This project demonstrates the use of build tool and package managers in a small web application.
 It showcases the implementation of Webpack, Babel, Sass, ESLint, and Jest in a modern JavaScript development environment.

 ## Project Description